ush-no/ushnode/README.md

 ⛏ Interest: Svelte, Typescript
 🚀 Some of my main projects:

-- 🔭 I’m currently working on a Project in React.js and another Project with MongoDb and NodeJS:
+- 🔭 I’m currently working on a Project in React.js and another Project with MongoDb and NodeJS.

  ## 📖 I am Currently Learning:--
  #### - Data Structure & Algorithm using Python
  #### - React.js
+ ####  -Typescript

 ## My Skills -
 ### Programming Language